Last Updated on

 The Many Bill Tracking Options

 There are tons of free and paid bill tracking apps out there.
-They have various features like colourful graphs, reminder notifications, and options to share or split the bills with someone else.
+They have various features like colorful graphs, reminder notifications, and options to share or split the bills with someone else.

 There are also tons of bill tracker spreadsheets and printables out there, too.
-Spreadsheets are my favourite and worked perfectly when it was just me.
-But a spreadsheet doesn’t work for keeping my husband in the loop, too.
+Spreadsheets are my favorite and worked perfectly when it was just me.
+But a budget spreadsheet doesn’t work for keeping my husband in the loop, too.

-The full-page print-outs work great if you are super organized and have something like a home management binder or a “command” station where you can keep these documents.
+The full-page print-outs work great if you are super organized and have something like a bill binder, a command center, or a filing system where you can keep these documents.
 I’m a pretty organized person, but I’m not quite that organized.
-I also didn’t want yet another thing that adds to the clutter of our main floor.
+I also didn’t want any more piles of paper clutter and important documents to keep track of.

-Where these bill trackers fall short is that a lot of them only have one place to enter the bill amount.
+Where these bill trackers fall short is that a lot of them use a recurring, static bill amount.
 This doesn’t really work for the bills that vary in amount from month to month.
 Or for those times that we’ve purposely had to skip making a bill payment.

 Between the apps store and Pinterest, I have wasted far too much time trying to find a bill tracker that worked for me, without any luck.